The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Results

 \subsection{Power spectra}

 We first establish that the power spectral estimates (Figure \ref{fig:psd}) of the Haar and Db10 discrete wavelets, show a clearly defined inertial range with power spectral breaks at low frequencies to the $1/f$-range and at high frequencies to the kinetic range, consistent with a well developed turbulence cascade.
 Figure \ref{fig:psd} presents the power spectral density (PSD) for a representative interval for all magnetic field components, (a) $B_{\perp (V_{sw}, B)}$, (b) $B_{\perp (V_{sw}, B)}$, (c) $B_{\parallel}$.
 The full set of PSDs for all intervals is presented in Figure \ref{fig:psd-full}.
 Each spectrum is a single estimate using the full temporal range of each interval and is not averaged.
 The parallel magnetic field component consistently shows less power than the perpendicular components (e.g. \cite{safrankova_evolution_2023}).
 The intervals closer to the sun overall show more power at all scales (Figure \ref{fig:std} presents the standard deviation of the wavelet fluctuations for all intervals), as previously observed by \cite{chen_evolution_2020}.
-A slight curvature in the IR is detected in $B_{\parallel}$ and close to the sun, the latter is consistent with active development of the turbulence with increasing distance.
-A curvature in the spectrum is consistent with extended self similarity \citep{chapman_generalized_2009} or with an additional spectral break within the IR \citep{wang_wavelet_2023}.
 The spectral exponents generally do not present clear IK or K41 scaling but rather values that lie between those values, as also seen by \cite{wang_wavelet_2023}.